xinzhou93/CS280A/content/Project 5B.md

   </figure>
 </div>

-**Observations:**
-- After epoch 1, the model already produces reasonable denoising results
-- After epoch 5, the outputs are cleaner with sharper edges
+After epoch 1, the model already produces reasonable denoising results.
+After epoch 5, the outputs are cleaner with sharper edges.

 ### 1.2.2 Out-of-Distribution Testing

-The model was trained with σ=0.5.
-How does it perform on different noise levels?
+Since the model was trained only with $\sigma=0.5$, I tested it on different noise levels to see how it generalizes.

 <div style="display: grid; grid-template-columns: repeat(7, 1fr); gap: 8px; text-align: center;">
   <figure style="margin: 0;">